Flexibility For Goal Attainment

 BY: T. Franklin Murphy | July 2018

 Some goals are very broad like avoiding pain and securing happiness; other goals very specific like getting a date with Jennifer or being promoted to program manager.
 The broad goals, such as avoiding pain, are biologically programmed and are a driving force for action.
 We often function unaware of many of these biological drives.
-They easily become maladaptive focusing on immediate feedback from the environment—we feel sad, guilty, happy, or angry.
+They easily become maladaptive, focusing on immediate feedback from the environment—we feel sad, guilty, happy, or angry.
 The specific goals are conscious efforts to achieve the underlying current of the biological goals.
 We want to date Jennifer because we believe it will satisfy our need for happiness.

 Underlying all goals is the desire to survive.
-Whether that desire is formed by an entire organism or possibly as Richard Dawkins suggests from the bundle of selfish genes making up the individual.
+Whether that desire is formed by an entire organism or possibly as Richard Dawkins suggests from the bundle of selfish genes making up the individual (2016).
 Charles Darwin’s research concludes that it’s not the strongest that survives, nor the most intelligent but the one that is most adaptable to change.
 This is not only true for a species but for individuals.
 The ability to adapt to a wide variety of environments is key to goal fulfillment.

-We live in a dynamic environment, constantly moving and evolving.
-Encountering unplanned events is the norm not a disastrous anomaly of bad luck.
+We live in a dynamic world, constantly moving and evolving.
+Encountering unplanned events is the norm, not a disastrous anomaly of bad luck.
 Life doesn’t go as planned.
 Our success in maneuvering around and through the obstacles builds or destroys our futures.
 Characteristics and values remain steadfast; but behaviors must be flexible.
 We must redirect focus, re-channeling emotions to adapt to new sets of contexts if we are to successfully navigate the complexity of life.